Naomi Westwater

 A R T I S T B I O

-Naomi holds a Master of Music in Contemporary Performance and Production from Berklee College of Music and she is a part of The Club Passim Folk Collective, where she produces Re-Imagining Lilith Fair: a tribute to the feminist music scene of the 1990s with an intersection lens for today.
+Naomi holds a Master of Music in Contemporary Performance and Production from Berklee College of Music, and they are a part of The Club Passim Folk Collective, where they produce Re-Imagining Lilith Fair: a tribute to the feminist music scene of the 1990s with an intersectional lens for today.

-Naomi was nominated for 4 Boston Music Awards, and featured in The Boston Globe, Under The Radar, WBUR, WGBH, and The Bluegrass Situation.
-They were selected as on of WBUR’s Makers in 2024 and is a 2024 artist in residence at Château d'Orquevaux in France.
+Naomi was nominated for four Boston Music Awards, and featured in The Boston Globe, Under The Radar, WBUR, GBH, and The Bluegrass Situation.
+They made the WBUR’s 2024 Makers list, and in November 2024 the musician-in-residence at Château d'Orquevaux in France.

 T O U R I N G H I S T O R Y